The Ikea Monkey Three Years On: Here's What He's Up to Now

-It's been three whole years since a tiny monkey, resplendent in a shearling coat, was found wandering around an IKEA parking lot in Canada and changed the internet forever.
-On December 9, 2012, Darwin the macaque became an instant celebrity as the IKEA Monkey: a primate who launched a million memes and reminded us, however momentarily, what it is to feel joy in this otherwise miserable world.
+It's been three whole years since a tiny monkey, resplendent in a shearling coat, was found wandering around an Ikea car park in Canada and changed the internet forever.
+On the 9th of December 2012, Darwin the macaque became an instant celebrity as the Ikea Monkey: a primate who launched a million memes and reminded us, however momentarily, what it is to feel joy in this otherwise miserable world.

-Incredible as it was to see a minuscule monkey exploring a place usually reserved for legions of pissed-off humans in search of say, a nice fork or a reasonably-priced side table, everyone knew deep down a monkey wearing a jacket—a pretty nice jacket, as it would happen—just wasn't right.
+Incredible as it was to see a miniscule monkey exploring a place usually reserved for legions of pissed off humans in search of say, a nice fork or a reasonably-priced side table, everyone knew deep down a monkey wearing a jacket – a pretty nice jacket, as it would happen – just wasn't right.

-Turns out, an agitated Darwin, who was only a few months old at the time, had escaped from his owner's car only to be found—and photographed—running amok on the Ontario branch of the store's parking lot.
-Yasmin Nadhuka, an exotic animal "enthusiast," had been rumbled, not only for dressing him up in a shearling coat AND a diaper, but for having an illegal exotic pet.
+Turns out, an agitated Darwin, who was only a few months old at the time, had escaped from his owner's car only to be found – and photographed – running amok on the Ontario branch of the store's car park.
+Yasmin Nadhuka, an exotic animal 'enthusiast', had been rumbled, not only for dressing him up in a shearling coat AND a nappy, but for having an illegal exotic pet.

 Despite financial difficulties at Story Book Farm earlier this year (which meant the facility's future was uncertain), thanks to the generosity of donors raising hundreds of thousands of dollars, the sanctuary has been able to remain open.
 Plans are afoot to build a series of new enclosures in 2016 for the 20 primates currently housed there through a series of fundraising events.

-Three years after the IKEA Monkey's dramatic entrance into the world by way of a damp car park, I spoke to volunteer and co-owner of the Story Book Farm sanctuary, Daina Liepa, about what Darwin's been up to since he hung up the shearling.
+Three years on from the Ikea Monkey's dramatic entrance into the world by way of a damp car park, I spoke to volunteer and co-owner of the Story Book Farm sanctuary, Daina Liepa, about what Darwin's been up to since he hung up the shearling.

 How were the other monkeys towards him?